Teenlife

 Exterior of a high school

-Like in the professional world, a high school resume is an introduction.
-Potential employers, college admissions officials, scholarship decision makers and more all use high schoolers’ resumes to more fully understand the students they’re considering.
+Think of your high school resume as an introduction—just like in the professional world.
+Potential employers, college admissions officials, scholarship decision-makers use high schoolers’ resumes to more fully understand the students applying for jobs, school, or scholarships.

 A great high school resume can take a student far, providing a snapshot that makes the reader want to know more.
 A bad resume can end up in the trash within seconds, closing a door before you’ve even had the chance to introduce yourself.
 For better or for worse, your entire future could depend on the strength of your resume.
 It’s important to make a good first impression.